Welcome to PXU

 Phoenix Union High School District

-PXU is a portfolio district with 11 comprehensive high schools, four small specialty schools, two micro-schools, three support schools, and a digital academy.
+PXU is a portfolio district with 11 comprehensive high schools, four small specialty schools, three micro schools, three support schools, and a digital academy.
 Several programs make Phoenix Union unique.
 Among those are:

 - 10 magnet programs at six schools, and a magnet high school, Metro Tech.
 Students from throughout the District can enroll in magnets such as Aviation/Aerospace, Computer Studies, Marine Science, Medical and Health Studies, Multimedia Communications, Law Studies, Visual Arts, and Performing Arts.